 There are no female groups around the world that dances and performs like f(x) does.
 Most are usually sexy or don’t dance at all hardly, like the Spice Girls.

 Pink Tape proved to me that f(x) is a real, artistic group.

-From the packaging for the CD (styled as a box-version of a VHS tape) down to the music, f(x) produces nothing but the best quality.
+From the packaging for the album (styled as a box-version of a VHS tape) down to the music, f(x) produces nothing but the best quality.
 Pink Tape‘s covering was so detailed, I simply wanted to buy the box!
 It literally feels and looks like a VHS tape.
 So much care was done, it let’s me know that they know how to treat their fans well.
-This was so touching to me because I buy a lot of CDs.
-Usually, the CDs come in cheap, plastic coverings that get broken.
-My CDs never looked like they would be protected.
-Usually, the most interesting thing about a CD cover is the booklet inside.
+This was so touching to me because I buy a lot of albums.
+Usually, the albums come in cheap, plastic coverings that get broken.
+My albums never looked like they would be protected.
+Usually, the most interesting thing about an album cover is the booklet inside.
 Not with f(x).
 The booklet is great, but the whole box package makes the physical copy more worth the price than a digital download.

 To add, the music inside!

 F(x) shows that they can draw inspiration from a variety of different sounds and concepts.
 Just like their photos, their music titles, lyrics, and concepts are always unique.
 Pink Tape had a collection of many different genres.

 Pinocchio was no different actually!